 Also, practicing with friends helps a lot in terms of a confidence boost.
 So, instead of practicing this technique alone, why don’t you call up your skating buddies and do it together?

 Check out our ultimate guide on other skating tricks you should learn.
+I hope you enjoyed this article about how to roller skate backwards.
 Happy skating!